-Travel journals are a fun way for children to enjoy a vacation long after the trip is over, and for adults it’s really cool to see a place through the eyes of a child.
+Are you planning a vacation with your children?
+Consider making them their very own travel journal for the trip!
+Here are 6 tips for creating travel journals with your kids.
+This is a fun way for them to enjoy a vacation long after the trip is over, and for adults, it’s really cool to see a place through the eyes of a child.

 Travel journals also keep kids busy on the road.
-Together with travel games and electronic devices, they’re a useful way to fill time waiting in an airport, riding in the car or sitting in a restaurant.
+Together with travel games and electronic devices, they’re a useful way to fill time while waiting in an airport, riding in the car, or sitting in a restaurant.

 Here are some tips to encourage your child to journal on the go:

-- Let your child have their own inexpensive digital camera, disposable camera or even your out of date smart phone to take their own photographs.
+- Let your child have their own inexpensive digital camera, disposable camera, or even an out-of-date smart phone to take their own photographs.
 Leave space in the journal for the photos that you can print when you get home.